 Brush Up on History at Paul Revere House

-Built in 1680, famed silversmith’s house a Freedom Trail favorite
+Built in 1680, famed silversmith’s home a Freedom Trail favorite

-On the evening of April 18, 1775, Dr. Joseph Warren summoned Paul Revere, then employed by the Boston Committee of Correspondence and the Massachusetts Committee of Safety as an express rider carrying news, messages and documents.
-The task – to ride to Lexington, Massachusetts to alert Samuel Adams and John Hancock that British troops were marching to arrest them, immortalized the talented silversmith and his midnight ride.
-Those hazy on the historic particulars or just craving a taste of old Boston can find them at the Paul Revere House in Boston’s North End.
+On the evening of April 18, 1775, Dr. Joseph Warren summoned Paul Revere, then employed by the Boston Committee of Correspondence and the Massachusetts Committee of Safety as an express rider carrying news, messages, and documents.
+The task—to ride to Lexington, Mass., to alert Samuel Adams and John Hancock that British troops were marching to arrest them—immortalized the talented silversmith and his midnight ride.
+Those hazy on the historic particulars or just craving a taste of old Boston can find them at Paul Revere’s home in Boston’s North End.

 Built in 1680, the Paul Revere House at North Square is believed to be among the oldest in Boston.
-One of the most popular attractions along Boston’s Freedom Trail, the house was built on the site of the former parsonage of the Second Church of Boston.
-Increase Mather, the minister of the Second Church and later president of Harvard College, and his family (including his son, Congregational minister and author Cotton Mather) occupied the parsonage from 1670 until it was destroyed in the Great Fire of 1676.
-Paul Revere bought the house in 1770, moving in with his growing family, which at the time included his wife, Sarah, their five children, and his mother, Deborah.
+One of the most popular attractions along Boston’s Freedom Trail, the house was built on the site of the parsonage of the Second Church of Boston.
+Increase Mather, the Second Church minister and later president of Harvard College, and his family (among them his son, Congregational minister and author Cotton Mather) occupied the parsonage from 1670 until it was destroyed in the Great Fire of 1676.
+Revere bought the house in 1770, moving in with his growing family, which at the time comprised his wife, Sarah, their five children, and his mother, Deborah.
 After Revere sold the home in 1800, the ground floor housed a series of shops, among them a candy store, a cigar factory, a bank, and a vegetable and fruit business.
-In 1902, Paul Revere’s great-grandson, John P. Reynolds, Jr., purchased the building to ensure that it would not be demolished, and the Paul Revere Memorial Association was formed to preserve and renovate the building.
+In 1902, Paul Revere’s great-grandson, John P. Reynolds, Jr., purchased the building to ensure that it would not be demolished, and the Paul Revere Memorial Association was formed to preserve and renovate it.

-In April 1908, the Paul Revere House opened its doors to the public, and the association oversees its upkeep and day-to-day operations.
-The restored dwelling resembles its late 17th-century original—nearly 90 percent of the structure, including two doors, three window frames, and portions of the flooring, foundation, inner wall material, and raftering, are original.
+In April 1908, the house was opened to the public, and the association continues to oversee its upkeep and day-to-day operations.
+The restored dwelling resembles the late 17th-century original—nearly 90 percent of the structure, including two doors, three window frames, and portions of the flooring, foundation, inner wall material, and rafters, are original.
 The period furnishings in the upstairs chambers belonged to the Revere family.
 In the courtyard are a 900-pound bell, a small mortar, and a bolt from the USS Constitution, all crafted by Paul Revere & Sons.

-The Paul Revere House is at 19 North Square, Boston.
-The house is open daily from 9:30 a.m. to 5:15 p.m. from April 15 to October 31 and from 9:30 a.m. to 4:15 p.m. from November 1 until April 14.
-Admission is $3.50 for adults, $3 for seniors and students, and $1 for children.
-Take the Green Line to Government Center or Haymarket stations, the Blue Line to Government Center or Aquarium stations, or the Orange Line to State or Haymarket stations.
+The Paul Revere House, 19 North Square, Boston, is open daily from April 15 to October 31, 9:30 a.m. to 5:15 p.m., and from November 1 to April 14, 9:30 a.m. to 4:15 p.m.
+Admission is $3.50 for adults, $3 for seniors and students, and $1 for children (free for children under five).
+Take the Green Line to Government Center or Haymarket, the Blue Line to Government Center or Aquarium, or the Orange Line to State or Haymarket.

 More information can be found here.

-This article was originally published June 13, 2011.5 Comments
+This article was originally published June 13, 2011; it has been updated to include current information.6 Comments